adastackio/adastack.io/README.md

 ## Contributions

 Contributions are very welcome.
-Feel free to make a PR if you're interested in adding new tools or content, removing broken links, or suggesting other improvements to the project.
-If you have general feedback or want to report a bug please create an issue.
+Feel free to make a PR if you want to add new links, removing broken links, improve content, or make other suggestions.
+If you have general feedback on the website or want to report a bug please [create an issue](https://github.com/adastackio/adastack.io/issues).

 ## License